 The next stage in maintaining your email list is more detailed segmenting – so that you can send targeted emails to sections of your audience who’ve expressed an interest in specific topics.
 This results in even better audience engagement, and therefore raises the quality of your list even further.

-In our follow-up post we’ll be sharing how you can nurture your community by segmenting your email list, so keep an eye on our content marketing blog.
+In our follow-up post we’ll be sharing how you can nurture your community by segmenting your email list, so keep an eye on our yoga marketing blog.

 Better still, why not sign up to our mailing list?
 You’ll get a series of 9 curated emails packed with everything you need to know to grow your business with content marketing, followed by our regular blog posts as soon as they’re published on our website.